net2devcrypto/ERC-404-Deploy-Contract-and-UniswapV3-Tutorial/README.md

     }
 ```

-2- Update the token symbol, Compile the N2DR-ERC404-Semifungibles.sol contract and
+then compile and deploy!

 2- Whitelist the contract owner wallet address by calling the setWhitelist function on the contract.

 3- Update the token metadata description by calling the setMetadataDescription function on the contract.

-4-
+4- Update the token dataURI with the path to the nft pictures by calling the setDataURI function on the contract.

+Please follow tutorial video for more details.